stryngs/802Eleven/README.md

 ## arp-em
 * Arpspoofing via scapy

-## pmkid2hashcat
-* Weaponizing the PMKID attack as demonstrated by atom

 ## quickset
 * A quick way to implement MITM style attacks for wired or wireless scenarios